James Turk BlogJames Turk BlogJames Turk BlogJames Turk Blog

 Everyone needs some savings, whether for a ‘rainy day’ or to build up some cash prior to making a purchase or an investment.
 Given these purposes and particularly the importance of having a ‘nest egg’ to protect you and your family from an uncertain future, never put your savings at risk.
 Unfortunately, this important principle is often overlooked today in two different ways.

 First, there is counterparty risk.
 Wealth comes in two forms – tangible assets and financial assets.
 When you own a tangible asset, like physical gold, there is no counterparty risk.
-The usefulness of the tangible asset is not dependent upon any counterparty, which is the case with financial assets.
+The usefulness of the tangible asset is not dependent upon any counterparty, in contrast to financial assets, all of which have counterparty risk.
 For example, the money you have in a bank is only as good as the financial capacity of the bank or the government guaranteeing that deposit to return your money to you when you choose to spend it or ask for it in cash.
-Given the excessive amount of promises issued in recent decades, counterparty risk has grown substantially, as evidenced by the world’s financial problems beginning in 2007.

-Second, there is purchasing power risk.
-In other words, do not measure your savings in terms of dollars, euros, pounds or any other national currency.
+Second, there is purchasing power risk, namely, that the value of your savings declines because of inflation.
+To assess the extent of this loss, do not measure your savings in terms of dollars, euros, pounds, or any other national currency.
 Measure your savings in terms of purchasing power.
 The following chart illustrates this point.

 Crude oil is becoming more expensive when its price is measured in terms of dollars and other national currencies.
 But the price of crude oil is essentially unchanged since 1950 when its price is measured in terms of gold.
 Had the gold standard not been abandoned in 1971, nobody today would be talking about the rising price of crude oil simply because the price of crude oil would not be rising.